Lawrence Tibbett: Later years and death

 In later years Tibbett served as host of a radio show featuring historic recordings of operatic singers.
 He leavened matters with reminiscences of his own stage experiences.
 Suffering from severe arthritis and years of heavy drinking, he aged prematurely as his health worsened.
 He died on July 15, 1960, after hitting his head on a table during a fall in his apartment.

 The Time obituary said of him:

 "Tibbett had a big, bronzelike, dramatically eloquent voice that combined ringing power with remarkable agility ... he left behind not only the echoes of a great voice but the memory of a performer who could feel equally at home with high art and popular entertainment, suggesting that there is a magical link between the two."
 He is interred at Forest Lawn Memorial Park in Glendale, California.

-Tibbett's operatic recordings made in the United States during the 1920s and 1930s are regarded as among the better performances of this period.
+Tibbett's operatic recordings made in the United States for the Victor Talking Machine Company/RCA Victor during the 1920s and 1930s are regarded as among the better performances of this period.
 Many of these recordings are available on LP and CD re-issues.
-Dear Rogue: A Biography of the American Baritone Lawrence Tibbett, a comprehensive story of his personal life and musical career, by Hertzel Weinstat and Bert Wechsler was published in 1996 by Amadeus Press of Portland, Oregon.
+Dear Rogue: A Biography of the American Baritone Lawrence Tibbett, a comprehensive story of his personal life and musical career, by Hertzel Weinstat and Bert Wechsler, was published in 1996 by Amadeus Press of Portland, Oregon.

 Famous roles

 Although regarded as a dashing, compelling actor as well, Tibbett's true fame stems from the fact that he has long been considered to be, in terms of sheer voice, one of the better baritones to appear at the Metropolitan Opera.
 His voice was large, with a dark timbre approaching that of a bass, and he commanded a full range of dynamics in his prime, from powerful fortes to delicate pianissimos.
 He was renowned for his affinity with the works of Verdi, notably his breakthrough role of Ford in Falstaff, the title role in Simon Boccanegra, and Iago in Otello.
 He was also an imposing, sinister Scarpia in Puccini's Tosca, a swaggering Escamillo in Bizet's Carmen, and a powerful Tonio in Leoncavallo's Pagliacci.

 In addition, Tibbett created leading roles in a number of American operas, including Louis Gruenberg's The Emperor Jones, based on Eugene O'Neill's play.
 (He sang this in blackface; the character of Brutus Jones is an African-American).
 He starred in Howard Hanson's Merry Mount, as well as The King's Henchman and Peter Ibbetson, operas by Deems Taylor.
 Tibbett performed the roles of Porgy and Jake in the first album of selections from George Gershwin's Porgy and Bess, two roles which, on stage, usually are performed by black singers.
 Gershwin was present at the recording sessions.
 Continuing in this vein, Tibbett made a recording of Jerome Kern and Oscar Hammerstein II's song Ol' Man River from Show Boat.

+Marston Records released a 10-CD set of Tibbett's recordings in March 2024.